Malleable Coding with Fixed Reuse: Technological Motivations

+In cloud computing, cost and latency differentials between storage and transmission of data lead to data transfer bottlenecks, though as noted, ``once data is in the cloud for any reason it may no longer be a bottleneck'' \cite{ArmbrustFGJKKLPRSZ2009}.
+Reusing stored data may be of significant value for this emerging technology.

-Here we describe several scenarios where malleable coding is applicable.
-Consider the topology given in Fig.~\ref{fig:system}.
+For several concrete scenarios, consider the topology given in Fig.~\ref{fig:system}.
 The first user has stored a codeword $A$ for document $X$ in database $1$.
 Now the second user, who has a copy of $X$, modifies it to create $Y$.
 The second user wants to save the new version to the information system, but since the users are separated, database $2$ rather than database $1$ serves this user.
 Transmission costs for different links may be different.
 The natural problem is to minimize the total cost needed to create a codeword $B$ at database $2$ that losslessly represents $Y$.

 Consider two users who both have access to a distributed database system that stores several copies of the first user's document on different media at different locations.
 Due to proximity considerations, the users will access the document from different physical stores.
 Suppose that the first user downloads and edits her document and then wishes to send the new version to the second user.
 There are different ways to accomplish this.
 The first user can send the entire new version to the second user or the second user can download the old version from his local store and require that the first user only send the modification.
-In the former scheme, the cost of transmission is borne entirely by the link between the users, rendering distributed storage pointless.
+In the former scheme, the cost of transmission is borne entirely by the links between the users, rendering distributed storage pointless.
 In the latter scheme, there is a trade-off between the rate at which the second user downloads the original version from the database system and the rate at which the first user communicates the modification.

 Even in a single user scenario, there may be similar considerations.
 The first user may simply wish to update the storage device with her edited version.
 The goal would be to avoid having to create an entirely new version of the stored codeword by taking advantage of the availability of the stored original in the database.